Wikia/guidelines/Process/ProgrammingLanguageSelection.md

  * Clojure
  * Java

-By choosing one of these languages implementors leverage existing organizational experience in productizing services in these languages as well as the production tooling (deploy tools, logging, and monitoring).
+By choosing one of the above implementors leverage existing organizational experience in productizing services in these languages as well as the production tooling (deploy tools, logging, and monitoring).